 The European Commission’s proposal establishing Horizon Europe, the Framework Programme for Research and Innovation for 2021-2027, published in June 2018, sets out the proposed budget for the EIT during the period as well as its rationale, including areas of intervention, broad lines of activity and performance indicators.

 The Horizon Europe proposal itself, however, does not provide the legal basis to continue the operation of the EIT beyond 2020.
 The European Commission therefore proposed an update to the EIT Regulation and a new Strategic Innovation Agenda for the EIT the period 2021-2027 on 11 July 2019.
 The entire EIT legislative package 2019 can be found here.
+A partial agreement on the EIT legilstative package was reached on 28 January and more information will be available in the coming months.

 The EIT Regulation, focusing on the key principles of the functioning of the EIT and its KICs, will ensure greater legal clarity vis-à-vis the EU Framework Programme for Research and Innovation, and will enshrine the financial sustainability principle for the KICs.
 The revised EIT Regulation ensures greater legal clarity and alignment with the EU Framework Programme for Research and Innovation.
 The new legal base also introduces a lean and simplified funding model for the EIT designed to more effectively encourage additional private and public investment.
 Finally, it reinforces the EIT's governing structure.